Campus of Texas A&M University: West Campus

 The west campus contains both the College of Veterinary Medicine and the Health Science Center, a component of the Texas A&M University System.
 West campus also contains some facilities of the College of Sciences, the new facilities of the College of Agriculture and Life Sciences (relocated in 2011), all of the facilities of the George Bush School of Government and Public Service, and Mays Business School.
 In addition to a few dining facilities, the Medical Sciences Library and the West Campus Library are the only two libraries on west campus.
 Olsen Field, home of the baseball team, and Reed Arena, home of the basketball team, are both situated on west campus as well.
 In addition, administrative offices of various state agencies, including the Texas Engineering Extension Service and Texas Transportation Institute, are housed here.
-Easterwood Airport, which provides flights to both George Bush Intercontinental Airport and Dallas/Fort Worth International Airport, is located on the far west side of west campus.
+Easterwood Airport, which provides commercial airline service, is located on the far west side of west campus.
 West Campus is bordered by railroad tracks operated by Union Pacific Railroad, George Bush Drive, Raymond Stotzer Parkway, and Easterwood Airport, on the east, south, north, and west sides, respectively.